-Measure 1 tbsp of cake mix and roll into a ball, then place on a parchment paper-lined baking sheet.
+Measure 1 tablespoon of cake mix and roll into a ball, then place on a parchment paper-lined baking sheet.
 Place the sheet in the freezer for about 30 minutes, or the fridge for an hour.
 Cake pops come together easier when the cake balls are very cold.

 Once they are chilled, melt the chocolate melts or chips in a deep measuring cup (I use a 2-cup one linked above).
-If using chocolate chips: reminder to use ½ tbsp oil for each cup of chocolate melted.
+If using chocolate chips: reminder to use ½ tablespoon oil for each cup of chocolate melted.

 Coat the cake pops